 - Sjögren’s Syndrome

-Growths can sometimes be detected during a manual pelvic exam or ultrasound however endometriosis can often be confused with other conditions like Pelvic Inflammatory Disease (PID), ectopic pregnancy, cysts, appendicitis, diverticulitis, Irritable Bowel Syndrome (IBS), or even cancer.
+Definitive diagnosis requires a laparoscopy because endometriosis can be mistaken for other conditions such as Pelvic Inflammatory Disease (PID), ectopic pregnancy, cysts, appendicitis, diverticulitis, Irritable Bowel Syndrome (IBS), and cancer.

 During a laparoscopy, the patient is anesthetized and a thin viewing device (a “laparoscope”) is threaded a small incision; this device is used to check for endometriosis.
 Often, the surgeon will destroy any visible endometrial lesions that are identified during the diagnosis process.